MarceloMassarente/apify-linkedin-profile-search/README.md

 Unlike other Actors scraping anonymous "LinkedIn member"s from search, this Actor can find and scrape nearly everyone on LinkedIn.

-Optionally, our tool can also try to find **email addresses** for LinkedIn profiles, which is ideal for lead generation, recruitment, and networking.
-We perform comprehensive validation checks, including SMTP checks, to ensure the email addresses are valid and deliverable.
-Adaptive cost: if a LinkedIn profile is not complete enough to perform the email search - we will not charge you for the search.

 ## How It Works

 1. Choose Profile Scraper Mode

 - Short.
 The Actor will be scraping only search pages and will output only basic profile data.
 One search page is up to 25 results (short profiles).
 - Full.
 Additionally to scraping search pages, it will open profile links for each of the short profiles found on search page, and scrape all profile details as well.
 - Full + email search.
-Additionally to Full profiles, it will try to find email addresses for the profiles.
+Additionally to Full profiles, it will try to find email addresses for the profiles. **See details below**.

 2. Provide any combination of the following search parameters to find LinkedIn profiles: